vojtechruz/vojtechruzicka-blog/src/posts/java-records/index.md

 Such features are shipped in the JDK but are not enabled by default.
 You need to explicitly enable them to use them.
 Needless to say, it is not intended for production use, but rather for evaluation and experimentation as it may get removed or heavily changed in a future release.

-To try this featue yourself, you'll need to have [JDK 14 installed](https://jdk.java.net/14/).
+To try this feature yourself, you'll need to have [JDK 14 installed](https://jdk.java.net/14/).

 ### IntelliJ IDEA setup
-In IntelliJ IDEA you can enable preview features under `File → Project Structure`.
+In IntelliJ IDEA, you can enable preview features under `File → Project Structure`.

 ![Idea Preview features](idea-records-settings.png)

-To use records in intelliJ IDEA, you'll need version `2020.1`and later.
-As of 1/2020, it is available as [Early Access Program build](https://www.jetbrains.com/idea/nextversion/).
-Currently IDEA has basic support for records, but full-fledged support should be available with  the release version.
+To use records in IntelliJ IDEA, you'll need version `2020.1`and later.
+As of 2/2020, it is available as [Early Access Program build](https://www.jetbrains.com/idea/nextversion/).
+Currently, IDEA has basic support for records, but full-fledged support should be available with the release version.

 ### Manual compilation